Calisthenics For Beginners: What It Is & How To Start

 Best calisthenics exercises

-Finding the best exercises for you will depend on your level of strength and experience.
-If you’re a beginner, it’s best to start with the basics, but if you’ve been working out for some time and are looking for a more advanced workout, you could dive straight into some more challenging calisthenics exercises.
+This will all come down to your level of strength, experience and preferences.
+If you’re a beginner, it’s best to start with the basics, but if you’ve been working out for some time and are looking for more of a challenge, you could dive straight into the more advanced calisthenics exercises.

 Calisthenics exercises for beginners